qtu-UBC/BEST502-AdvancedLCA-Tutorials/tutorials/GREET/GREET_CCLUB_tutorial.md

 We will select the default **Area Weighted Mean**.

 ### 2.7 Emissions Amortization Period — *Input 12*
 Users can alter the amortization period in Input 12.
+Use with Caution Since Emissions Factors are Only Valid for 25-35 Year Time Horizon.
+Choosing values outside that time window may produce inaccurate results.

 Use the default **30-year**.